openebs-archive/openebs-docs/docs/tsg_install.md

           "exclude":"loop,/dev/fd0,/dev/sr0,/dev/ram,/dev/dm-"
         }
 ```
-## Why OpenEBS provisioner pod is continuously restaring ?
+## Why does OpenEBS provisioner pod restart continuously?

-Following will be the output of pods status of all namespaces in which OpenEBS provisioner will continously restarting.
+The following output displays the pod status of all namespaces in which the OpenEBS provisioner is restarting continuously.

 ```
 NAMESPACE     NAME                                         READY     STATUS             RESTARTS   AGE       IP                NODE